ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Service provisioning
 {: #serv-pro}

-The Service Broker deploys the DR Orchestrator (KSYS) VM within the PowerVS workspace, utilizing PowerVS APIs to establish and manage DR operations.
+The Service Broker deploys the DR Orchestrator (KSYS) VM within the PowerVS workspace, using PowerVS APIs to establish and manage DR operations.
 This process enables seamless integration of DR orchestration capabilities specific to each user account.

 ### Connectivity and communication
 {: #Conn}

-Through IBM Cloud’s VPN and VPC services, the Service Broker communicates securely with the DR Orchestrator.
+Through IBM Cloud VPN and VPC services, the Service Broker communicates securely with the DR Orchestrator.
 Connections from external clients or users are routed through IBM’s secure networking layers to ensure high availability and low latency during DR operations.

 ### Resource management and billing integration
 {: #resource}